nicolehe/nicolehe.github.io/schedule.md

 - Introduction to text-to-speech

 **Assignment**: Homework 1, due November 4
-- *Creative Assignment*: Create something that takes non-speech input from a person and responds with speech synthesis.
+- **Creative Assignment**: Create something that takes non-speech input from a person and responds with speech synthesis.
-- *Media Assignment*: Read [The Difference](https://qntm.org/difference) followed by the [author's notes](https://qntm.org/adapting).
-Listen to the [Helpful Mom Voices](http://reasonablysound.com/2018/02/27/helpful-mom-voices/) podcast episode from Reasonably Sound.
+- **Media Assignment**: Listen to the [Helpful Mom Voices](http://reasonablysound.com/2018/02/27/helpful-mom-voices/) podcast episode from Reasonably Sound.
+    - *optional*: Read [The Difference](https://qntm.org/difference) followed by the [author's notes](https://qntm.org/adapting).
 - Join the class Discord (link will be sent out via email) and discuss the media assignments there.

 **Extra Links**: